 A WiFi-only model iPad connects to the Internet using wireless or WiFi access.
 This means when you are in a location without WiFi you cannot get on the Internet, make phone calls/Skype/Facetime, send/receive email and some Apps that rely on Internet access will not work.

-A WiFi-only model iPad cannot be made into a celluar data service iPad.
+A WiFi-only model iPad cannot be made into a cellular data service iPad.
 It does not have the components that allow for cellular data service.
-If you order or purchase a WiFi only iPad you cannot change your mind and then use it with celluar service, for that you must purchase a celluar service version iPad model.
+If you order or purchase a WiFi only iPad you cannot change your mind and then use it with cellular service, for that you must purchase a cellular service version iPad model.